Skip to main content

 Four aligned boxes of increasing height and different colours with the writing "Knowledge hub: Rules and guidelines".

-• digital and socia-cultural environment, media literacy education
+• commerce-related issues, digital and socia-cultural environment, policy and regulation

 • Implemented 2021 - Ongoing